Marian T. Ryan: Criticism of the office by the United States Supreme Court

 In March 2016 in Caetano v.
 Massachusetts, the United States Supreme Court reversed the conviction of a woman who had protected herself against her abusive and violent ex-boyfriend with a stun-gun.
 In a concurring opinion, Justice Samuel Alito, a former federal prosecutor, criticized the decision by Ryan's office to prosecute the woman, writing: "A State's most basic responsibility is to keep its people safe.
 The Commonwealth of Massachusetts was either unable or unwilling to do what was necessary to protect [the defendant], so she was forced to protect herself.
 To make matters worse, the Commonwealth chose to deploy its prosecutorial resources to prosecute and convict her".

 Criticism by subordinates

 Fifteen months after her appointment as District Attorney, 66 of about 240 of Ryan's former employees had left the office.
 According to one veteran homicide prosecutor who had recently left the office, "The employees of the Middlesex DA's office are deeply committed and extremely hard-working despite the current executive leadership who often treats them in demeaning and disparaging ways ...
 It's mismanagement to treat them in a harsh, demeaning way and mismanagement to base supervisory decisions on the fear of media criticism."
 Many other former prosecutors interviewed asked to remain anonymous and then generally reported a "culture of dysfunction at the office", stating that they left "because they were concerned about how the office was being run."
-On 4/29/19 DA Ryan filed a lawsuit in conjunction with Suffolk County DA Rachael Rollins in an effort to ban Immigration and Customs Enforcement law enforcement officers from arresting illegal immigrants in the court houses of Suffolk County and Middlesex County.
-The lawsuit was filed in response to federal authorities arrest of a Massachusetts judge for allegedly obstructing immigration enforcement.